-The Index is an equity index based on the MSCI Japan Index, and includes large and mid-cap securities of the Japanese equity markets, as determined by the Index provider.
+The Index is an equity index based on the MSCI USA Index, and includes large and mid-cap securities of the U.S. equity markets.

 The Index is constructed from the Parent Index by excluding securities of companies with exposure (as defined by the Index provider in the Index methodology) to: